 Trying to shop and put meals together on a low histamine diet can definitely be tricky at times.
-It is easy to walk around the supermarket or do your online food order not really knowing where to start and feeling overwhelmed about all the foods that are restricted on this diet.
+That's where my low histamine shopping list can help!
+It's so easy to walk around the supermarket or do your online food order not really knowing where to start and feeling overwhelmed about all the foods that are restricted on this diet.

 To overcome this I sat down with the Swiss Interest Group Histamine Intolerance (SIGHI) food list and made a low histamine shopping list that would serve as the basis for low histamine recipes, alongside fresh produce such as fruit, vegetables, dairy etc. It made such a difference and now mealtimes are far easier and definitely more tasty!